 User guides, video tutorials, and other resources will be available on the UC OATS website.
 Select your role below to view relevant resources.
 Each page contains separate resources for those covered under 025 and 671 policies.

 For questions related to the policies covering outside professional activities, please consult with the academic personnel expert in your department.
 Department staff with policy-related questions should consult their dean's office.

-For technical questions about using the OATS application, there will be a central help desk that you can contact by email for assistance.
+For technical questions about using the OATS application, contact email@example.com for assistance.